 The interplay between these two processes occurs in a continuous loop.
 As new sensory information is processed bottom-up, it can influence and update the top-down understanding of the task, and vice versa.

-Strategies for influencing perception in learning complex tasks can leverage both bottom-up and top-down processing.
-For instance, providing clear and organized instructions (top-down) can help structure the learning process, while hands-on experience and practice (bottom-up) can solidify understanding and improve skill acquisition.
+Strategies for influencing perception in learning complex tasks can use both bottom-up and top-down processing.
+For instance, providing clear and organised instructions (top-down) can help structure the learning process, while hands-on experience and practice (bottom-up) can solidify understanding and improve skill acquisition.

-In conclusion, complex tasks require the dynamic interplay between bottom-up and top-down processing, and leveraging both processes can lead to effective learning and execution of these tasks.
+complex tasks require the dynamic interplay between bottom-up and top-down processing, and using both processes can lead to effective learning and execution of these tasks.

 Top Down and Bottom Up in Reading